jkroepke/helm-secrets/README.md

 - [`scripts/commands`](scripts/commands) - Sub Commands of `helm secrets` are defined here.
 - [`scripts/lib`](scripts/lib) - Common functions used by `helm secrets`.
 - [`scripts/wrapper`](scripts/wrapper) - Wrapper scripts for Windows systems.
 - [`tests`](tests) - Test scripts to check if all parts of the plugin work.
 Using test assets with PGP keys to make real tests on real data with real encryption/decryption.
-See [`tests/README.md`](tests/README.md) for more informations.
+See [`tests/README.md`](tests/README.md) for more information.
 - [`examples`](examples) - Some example secrets.yaml

 ## Copyright and license